-Salem Housing Authority is a Public Housing Agency in Salem, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of June 5th, 2020, Salem Housing Authority has 1 waiting lists that are open now or opening soon.
+Salem Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 19th, 2021, Salem Housing Authority has 1 waiting lists that are open now or opening soon.

 Salem Housing Authority serves Salem.

 Open Salem Housing Authority Waiting Lists